-How To Embrace the Real Hope of Jesus Consistently
+How To Embrace the Hope of Jesus Consistently

-To find our answer about how to embrace the real hope of Christmas we will look at the story of Christmas.
+To find our answer about how to embrace the hope of Jesus, we will look at the story of Christmas.
 The birth of Christ can teach us about hope and where to place our expectations.

-In Luke 1:26-56 (NKJ) we will see that Mary gives a perfect example of how to have hope in the midst of crazy hard, even hopeless circumstances.
+In Luke 1:26-56, we will see that Mary gives a perfect example of how to have hope in the midst of crazy hard, even hopeless circumstances.

 “Now in the sixth month the angel Gabriel was sent by God to a city of Galilee named Nazareth, to a virgin betrothed to a man whose name was Joseph, of the house of David.
 The virgin’s name was Mary.